Friday, April 3

 Carol Chapel.
 Giustina Gallery, The LaSells Stewart Center, 875 SW 26th St, Corvallis.
 8 am – 5 pm, Monday thru Friday.
 This exhibition offers a body of work shaped by attentive observation and a profound connection to Oregon’s natural beauty.
 Carol Chapel’s compositions reflect a deep sensitivity to color, pattern, and form, inviting viewers into an intimate dialogue with the place and pace of rural Benton County.
 Chapel draws inspiration from the fields, gardens, and wooded areas surrounding her rural studio and home.
 Visit Carol Chapel | Giustina Gallery for more info.

-Tuesday Morning Greeters: Old Mill Center for Children and Families.
-Old Mill Center for Children and Families, 1650 SW 45th Pl, Corvallis.
+Tuesday Morning Greeters: Jackson Street Youth Shelters.
+Corvallis Museum, 411 SW 2nd St, Corvallis.
 8:30 am.
 Visit Corvallis Chamber Calendar for more info.

 Benton County Board of Commissioners Meeting.
 Holmes & Shipley Room, Benton County Kalapuya Bldg., 4500 SW Research Way, Corvallis.
 9 am.
 Visit Events | Benton County Board of Commissioners for more info.